Last updated: May 2023

 And then I was diagnosed with stage IV metastatic breast cancer (MBC) and I started chemo.

 The chemo-induced nausea was an entirely different animal and I did spend a day or so bowing before the porcelain throne after each infusion of the red devil.
 Once that day or so had passed, I was able to avoid the nausea and after I was able to sign up for a medical marijuana card here in Florida, it wasn't much of an issue any longer, or at least I had tools that helped.

 In 2019, I had progression on my first line of treatment, Ibrance, and Letrozole, and I started Piqray.
-Then, a few months into 2020, when Piqray appeared not to be working as it should, we added Kisquali.
-Both Piqray and Kisquali have nausea and vomiting as known side effects.
+Then, a few months into 2020, when Piqray appeared not to be working as it should, we added Kisqali.
+Both Piqray and Kisqali have nausea and vomiting as known side effects.

 And if a drug has nausea as a known side effect, I get it.
 Combine more than one medication with a side effect of nausea and that's not a great recipe for avoiding the bathroom.
 And yes, I still have projectile vomiting, so much so that my husband has had to spend a great deal of time cleaning up after me, not a great marital moment.

 After a great deal of trial and error, I've found a few things that help (disclaimer: I'm not a doctor or any kind of medical professional, just a patient who has had to figure some things out; always check with your medical team if you are planning to add any remedies, including over the counter, to ensure that there are no issues or contraindications):

 During chemo, I discovered that I'm allergic to Zofran.
 As if I needed another complication!
 My doctor prescribed Kytril (Granisitron) as an alternative and that has helped, to a point.
 The issue, for me, with Kytril is that I can only take it every 12 hours.
 Sometimes I need a little more help throughout the day.